tomlobato/riff/README.md

 ## Usage

-Instead create a roda app from zero, copying the [sample riff app](https://github.com/tomlobato/riff/tree/main/sample_app) is a quick way to have your project up and running.
+Instead to create a roda app from zero, copying the [sample riff app](https://github.com/tomlobato/riff/tree/main/sample_app) is a quick way to have your project up and running.

 But if you prefer to plug riff directly in you app...